 If you’re just part-tiling a wall a top horizontal row complete of whole tiles makes for a much cleaner finish, so we think it’s actually worth investing some time to get it.

-Fill the gap between your bottom row and skirting/floor with cut tiles.
+Use cut tiles to bridge the space between your lower row and the skirting or floor.
 Remember, you do not want them too little, so move your leading row if they’re less than half a tile:

 If you do not like the idea of cutting tiles and would rather avoid it, examine to see if the skirting/wall is even.
-Use a long, straight batten, levelled with a spirit level, to find the lowest point.
+To find the lowest point, employ a lengthy and straight batten, ensuring its alignment through the use of a spirit level.
 If it’s straight, you can use it to align your tiles instead.
-If not, it’s time to get cutting those tiles!
+However, if it’s not level, then it’s time to roll up your sleeves and start cutting those tiles!